Accessory Buildings Policy

 1. Limitations on Size and Number:

-(b) The Association limits the total area of a detached garage to a maximum of 440 square feet (e.g., 20’ x 22’).
+• The total area of a detached garage is limited to a maximum of 440 square feet (e.g., 20’ x 22’).

-(d) Washington County and the Association both limit the total area of all accessory structures built within the required back yard to no more than 25 percent (25%) of the required yard space.
+• The total area of all accessory structures built within the required back yard is limited to no more than 25 percent (25%) of the required back yard space, and none may be individually greater in area than 120 square feet.

 2. Appearance and setbacks based on size: